Q: How does an attorney obtain a certificate of good standing?

 Q: If I am not selected, how do I know what to do next?

-A: You have been called to service for a period of one month, unless notified to the contrary, your service will be completed at the end of the month.
-The Automatic Jury Information System will have a weekly message indicating whether or not you are to report and when to call back for further instructions.
+A: The Automatic Jury Information System will have a weekly message indicating whether or not you are to report and when to call back for further instructions.
 The message will also indicate when your service has been completed.

 Q: What if there is an emergency over the weekend or overnight and I cannot report?